 “Try not to listen,” Leihlani said, leading them around the crater toward a stone staircase that led down into the city.
 As far as any of them could tell, it was the only accessible entrance.
 It was also, they noticed with dread, oanai-sized.
 Each step would be a jump for them.

-“I’ll wait for you all at the bottom,” Drys said, shooting the orinians a smug look before spreading their wings and taking off.
+“I’ll wait for you all at the bottom,” Drys said, shooting the orinians an unsympathetic smile before spreading their wings and taking off.

-The orinians started the slow journey down the stairs, Leihlani waiting patiently the whole way.
+The orinians started the slow journey down, Leihlani waiting patiently the whole way.
 Halfway down, the staircase split in two directions, twisting around a stone statute that stood taller than Leihlani.
-It depicted a woman in an elegant, draping gown, a thousand flames etched into her skin.
+It depicted a woman in an elegant, draping gown, a thousand small flames etched into her skin.
 Her stone gaze seemed to settle directly on Maebhe.
 Maebhe eyed the flames on the woman’s skin, the marble vines crawling up her dress, and guessed, “Ellaes?”

-“Don’t tease; it took a lot of courage for them to come here,” Leihlani said.
+“Don’t tease.
+I’m sure it took courage to come here, with the stories the outside world tells,” Leihlani said.
 “Will you go tell Mani and Apa we’re coming to see them?”

 Drys bowed and fanned his wings, then took off with a rush of air that made all three orinians step back.

 “He likes you,” Leihlani said when he was gone.
 “You’re lucky.
 If a faerie dislikes you, there’s no recovering from that.
-If they’re neutral toward you, that is worse.
+And if they’re neutral toward you, that is even worse.
 Who is their debt to?”

 “A friend of ours.
 He rescued Drys from…well, nevermind,” Maebhe said, remembering Drys’ warning not to talk about it.

-Leihlani led them straight into the heart of the city, through winding streets and past houses that were made more from plants than brick.
-The city was untouched by industrialization.
+Leihlani led them straight into the heart of the city, through winding streets and past houses made more from plants than brick.
+The city was wholly untouched by industrialization.
 There were no lanterns, no factories, no cobbled streets or carriages.
+Through the trees surrounding the city, clear sky shone with without a hint of smog.

 “Are they your parents?” Íde asked.
 “Mani and Apa?”

-“They’re the chieftains of this quadrant.
+“They’re the leaders of this quadrant.
 Mani and Apa are their names, not endearments.”

 “But yes, they also happen to be my parents,” Leihlani said, smiling down at Íde.

-They turned another corner and saw a small crowd gathered in a grassy, open field.
+They turned another corner and found a small crowd gathered in a grassy, open field.
 Drys stood between two oanai even larger than Leihlani, one with Leihlani’s red fur, the other with the same twisting horns.
 Leihlani inclined her head respectfully as they reached the group.
-The orinians, unsure of how to respond, copied the movement.
+The orinians, unsure of how to respond, stayed half-hidden behind her.

 “Hello, little ones,” one of the oanai said, bending to examine them.
 “Drys was just telling us of your arrival.
 Welcome to Lyryma.”